benhandy/workflow/README.md

-This portfolio contains notebooks and projects where I explore data analysis, data science, and data engineering, primarily using Python & SQL.
+This portfolio contains notebooks and projects where I explore data analysis, data science, and data engineering

-I mostly use AWS suite for cloud hosting and extract, transform, and load (ETL) processes.
+I mostly use AWS suite for cloud hosting and python/SQL for extract, transform, and load (ETL) processes.

 - My undergraduate education in political science introduced me to programming with R.